lauren-esser/lauren-esser.github.io/_posts/2020-09-30-your_guide_to_jupyter_markdowns.markdown

 _______________________________________________________________________________________
 ## Tasks List
-[]  Let's make some check boxes
+[ ]  Let's make some check boxes
-[]  This makes it easier to know what we have and have not completed.
+[ ]  This makes it easier to know what we have and have not completed.
 [x] The last box is finished!

+- [ ]  Let's make some check boxes
+- [ ]  This makes it easier to know what we have and have not completed.
+- [x] The last box is finished!

 _______________________________________________________________________________________
 ## Text Box Color